 |About the Contributor(s)||Owen Strachan

-Owen Strachan is assistant professor of Christian theology and church history at the Southern Baptist Theological Seminary and Boyce College.
-He is the president of the Council on Biblical Manhood and Womanhood and the director of the Carl F. H. Henry Institute for Evangelical Engagement at SBTS.
+Owen Strachan is associate professor of Christian Theology and director of the Center on Gospel & Culture at Midwestern Baptist Theological Seminary.
+He is the president of the Council on Biblical Manhood and Womanhood.
 The author of seven books, he is married to Bethany and is the father of three children.

 Kyle Idleman is the Teaching Pastor at Southeast Christian Church in Louisville, Kentucky, the fourth largest church in America.
 He is the author of the award-winning and best-selling book not a fan.
 He is also the presenter of several video curricula, including not a fan, H2O, and the newly released study gods at war.